DavideLAbbate/EarthSignals-GDLET-News-module/README.md

 2. Run Alembic migrations (`alembic upgrade head`)
 3. Start the FastAPI app on port `8000`
 4. Run an initial GDELT metadata sync immediately
+5. Run a startup bootstrap ingestion only when the local `gdelt_events` table is empty

+Notes:
+- If the database already contains events, startup logs `startup_bootstrap_skipped` and does not re-fetch the retention window.
+- If you interrupt `docker compose up` with `Ctrl+C`, PostgreSQL data is still preserved in the Docker volume unless you explicitly remove volumes.
+- BigQuery billing applies to metadata sync and ingestion jobs, not to normal local PostgreSQL search requests.

 ---